Updated on: 11/6/2019

-Very often our clients who have been injured in a car accident tell us that they are afraid to drive.
+Very often, our clients who have been injured in a car accident tell us that they are afraid to drive.
 After the trauma of being in a car accident many people develop a real fear of driving or of being a passenger in a motor vehicle.
 This reaction is very common and can develop into a true phobia.
-Those who have been in an accident that was not

 Some people have mild anxiety and on the other end of the spectrum some have panic attacks or stop driving altogether.
 Some people may still be able to drive on city streets where the traffic moves more slowly but develop a fear of highway driving or of merging on to interstates.

 The good news is that treatment for fear of driving may be considered a reimbursable medical expense under the terms of the insurance policy of the at-fault driver.
-Check with your car accident attorney
+Check with your car accident attorney to be sure.

 Therapy can help you to regain confidence.
 You can seek professional counseling or psycho therapy for your fear of driving.
-Because the treatment is directly related to your car accident it may be covered by the at-fault driver’s insurance.
+Because the treatment is directly related to your car accident, it may be covered by the at-fault driver’s insurance.
 Your personal injury attorney can work with the insurance company to try to get these expenses included in your settlement or verdict.

 Some people may prefer to regain their confidence by taking a hands-on defensive driving school class focused on collision avoidance and understanding how the driver's vehicle would perform during an emergency situation.
 This is another expense that may be recoverable from the at-fault driver’s insurance.
 Again, your car accident lawyer can work with the insurance company to negotiate reimbursement for this expense as part of your car accident settlement.
 In the Seattle area, Swerve is one of the driving schools that offers just such classes.